![]() deutsches Glossar |

 BERTH TRACK CIRCUIT

 The track circuit that is immediately on the approach to a signal.
-That term is mainly used in British signaling.
+That term is mainly used in British signalling.

 working.